 Singbring Outdoor Windproof Hiking Pants

-- Waterproof zippered pockets keep personal belongings secure
+- Multi waterproof zipper pockets keep personal belongings safely

 A softshell polyester finish and an adjustable waist ensure high levels of comfort when wearing these pants.
 The product has side pockets and is waterproof and windproof.